efixler/scrape/README.md

 tooling installed locally to build and run via the Docker.

 To push a image to a registry, use `docker-push`.
 This will build a multiplatform amd64/arm64 image and deploy it upstream.
 This image is appropriate for cloud platform deployment.
 The registry username or organization should match the username or organization of the working repo, and you need the appropriate permissions.

-The docker builds pull source from the root repo via `go install` and the `latest` tag, so, this build will not be up to date with local changes.
+The docker builds with local sources so use caution when pushing to registries.

 By default, the Docker will run using an in-memory database.
 This can be changed via the `SCRAPE_DB` environment variable.

-The `docker-run` make target docker will mount a local folder called `docker/data` and bind that to the container for file storage.
+The `docker-run` make target will mount a local folder called `docker/data` and bind that to the container for file storage.
 If you want to use a file-based db you can use this directory, or update the `Makefile` to mount the desired local directory.

 ## Roadmap